 Nothing quite like this has been done before and the ideas are generating important and exciting thinking about the value of our recently built heritage and how it should be protected.
 The plans, which have been developed over the past six years, are attracting enthusiastic support at every level, from local people through to Scottish Government.

 “The former seminary at St Peter’s is one of Scotland’s most important modern 20th century buildings.
 This project will at last see the buildings and their wonderful landscape setting conserved and enhanced for the benefit of all.”

 – Fiona Hyslop, Cabinet Secretary for Culture and External Affairs, Scottish Government

 Help save this modernist icon for future generations.

-Confirmed funding in the region of £1.5m is already in place from other key partners including Creative Scotland, Historic Scotland, Dunard Fund, The Pilgrim Trust, The Architectural Heritage Fund and Argyll & Bute Council.
-Generous philanthropic gifts of over £1m have also been received from private donors.
+Confirmed funding is already in place from other key partners including Historic Scotland, Dunard Fund, The Pilgrim Trust, The Architectural Heritage Fund, Argyll and Bute Council, and generous philanthropic gifts have also been received from private donors.

-In the next 12 months we must raise a further £2 million through a major public campaign.
+Our fundraising efforts will continue throughout the period of redevelopment as we seek to raise a further £1 million to enhance the current works and support ongoing running costs.
 If you would like to join us and help to save one of Europe’s greatest modernist buildings and its vivid landscape please contact: